-Ann K. Ganzer is the Deputy Assistant Secretary for Nonproliferation Policy in the Bureau of International Security and Nonproliferation at the Department of State.
+Ann K. Ganzer is currently the Principal Deputy Assistant Secretary (PDAS) in the Bureau of International Security and Nonproliferation at the Department of State.

-Ms. Ganzer joined the State Department as a Foreign Service Officer, serving tours in Mexico and in a variety of offices in Washington.
-An assignment in Political-Military Affairs caused her to change her focus to nonproliferation and international security.
-She has negotiated numerous treaties and agreements and participated in international meetings ranging from the IAEA and Wassenaar Arrangement on Export Controls for Conventional Arms to the United Nations 4th World Conference on Women in Beijing.
+Ms. Ganzer joined the State Department as a Foreign Service Officer, serving tours in Mexico and Washington.
+An assignment in Political-Military Affairs caused her to change her focus to international security and nonproliferation.
+She has negotiated numerous treaties and agreements and participated in international meetings ranging from the IAEA and Wassenaar Arrangement on Export Controls for Conventional Arms, to the United Nations 4th World Conference on Women in Beijing.
 Ms. Ganzer has a Bachelor of Arts Degree from St. Norbert College of De Pere, Wisconsin.
 She is married and has three grown children.